basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Operations-New.md

 ## riak-repl Status Output

-Details about the `riak-repl status` command can be found under [[Replication Statistics|Multi Data Center Replication Status]].
+Details about the `riak-repl status` command can be found under [[Replication Statistics|Multi Data Center Replication: Statistics (Advanced)]].

 ## Tuning

 These tuning values may also be set via the node's `app.config` file.
-See the [[Configuration guide|Multi Data-Center Replication Configuration New]] for more information.
+See the [[Configuration Guide|Multi Data-Center Replication: Configuration (Advanced)]] for more information.

 **fullsync max_fssource_node**